01 of 08

 Wrapping the Yarn

 Hold the yarn loosely in your right hand.
-This is known as English knitting, right-hand knitting or "throwing," which is different from Continental knitting, in which you hold the yarn in the left hand.
-You can, of course, do the same thing continental style if that's the method you want to learn.Continue to 5 of 8 below.
+This is known as English knitting, right-hand knitting or "throwing," which is different from continental knitting, in which you hold the yarn in the left hand.
+You can, of course, do the same thing continental style if that is the method you want to learn.Continue to 5 of 8 below.

 05 of 08

 Bring the Loop Through to the Front

 Next, you will bring the looped yarn through to the front.